Take your appointment book and payments online

-Environmental sustainability is important for any business, especially independent salons, beauty parlors, and barbershops.
+Environmental sustainability is important for any business, especially independent hairdressing salons, beauty therapy salons and barbershops.
 With the right strategy, you can make a difference in protecting the environment while saving money at the same time.

 Sustainability is often thought of as requiring major overhauls or huge upfront investments that may not be feasible for everyone.
 But this doesn’t have to be the case.
 Keep reading for tips on embracing sustainability in your beauty business so you can help the planet while also helping your bottom line.

-Digital payments also help you save on printing receipts, as the stylist can easily send them by email or text message.
+Digital payments also help you save on printing receipts, as your team can easily send them by email or text message.
 With digital receipts, you don’t have to pay for paper receipts that most people throw away before they get home anyway.

 Send waste for recycling and reuse